microchip-pic-avr-examples/pic18f56q24-adcc-signal-acq-at-faster-sampling-rate-mplab-mcc/README.md

   <br> <b>Figure 10.</b> Reproduced Signal at 300 ksps Sampling Rate<br>
 </p>

-**Note:**: In the Time Plot window, the X-axis represents time and the Y-axis represents ADC count value.
-The ADC conversion result is left justified, and the resultant 8-bit data stored in the ADRESH register is plotted on the time-plot window.
+**Note:** In the Time Plot window, the X-axis represents time and the Y-axis represents ADC count value.
+The ADC conversion result is left justified, and the resultant 8-bit data stored in the ADRESH register is plotted on the Time Plot window.

-* Now Press the switch (SW0) to change the ADCC sampling frequency to 50 ksps
+* Press the switch (SW0) to change the ADCC sampling frequency to 50 ksps
-* The configured sampling frequency and the instructions for the user to switch the sampling rate are displayed on the terminal window, as shown below
+* The configured sampling frequency and the instructions for the user to switch the sampling rate are displayed on the Terminal Window, as shown below

 <p align="center">
   <img width=auto height=auto src="images/terminalWindowAt50ksps.png">
    <br> <b>Figure 11.</b> Terminal Window<br>
 </p>

-* Additionally, the user LED on the board will also blink at a slower rate than with the 300 ksps sampling rate setting.
+* Additionally, the user LED on the board will also blink at a slower rate than with the 300 ksps sampling rate setting
 * The figure below shows the reproduced signal, sampled at a rate of 50 ksps using the ADCC module.
 Note that in the reproduced signal, some samples are missing from the positive and negative peaks of the signal.

 <p align="center">